jonnor/embeddedml/presentations/euroscipy2023/presentation/README.md

 - BUT.
 Make sure you need it.
 on-edge, low-power, low-cost, ML always more difficult than in-cloud, fixed power

+## Desc

+Sensor systems take measurements using a set of sensing elements, and use a combination of electro-mechanical systems, analog electronics, and digital processing to extract the information of interest.
+The more high-level the desired information, the more involved this processing chain needs to be.

+Sensor nodes are self-contained physical units that contain the sensig elements along with the neccesary electronics for power, signal conditioning and communication, along with some limited data processing capabilities.

+In a Wireless Sensor Network, the sensor nodes communicate wirelessly, and use battery or energy harvesting as a power source.
+--Not needing cables means a considerable lower installation costs, --and provides a large increase in the flexibility and ability to position sensors.
+However the amount of energy available is limited, and this puts considerable constraints of what is possible to achieve.

+The majority of energy of the node is usually consumed by.
+A) sampling input data
+B) processing the input data and extracting relevant information
+C) transmitting the information over the wireless link

+In each of these areas there are potentials for Machine Learning to improve energy efficiency, and we will look at some examples of this.

+emlearn is a Python library for deploying Machine Learning models to the kind of microcontrollers and microprocessors found in sensor nodes.
+It enables converting models in Python with scikit-learn or Keras into computationally efficient C code for doing inference on the target device.
+It also supports doing on-device learning of simple models for It supports models for classification, regression and anomaly detection.

+The sensor nodes

 ### Outline